Sea Star Festival: Sea Star 2018

 Sea Star Festival 2018 took place 25–26 May 2018.
 It was attended by 35,000 people.

-The headlining acts for Sea Star 2018 included Dimitri Vegas & Like Mike, Hurts, Robin Schulz and Paul Van Dyk as well as Luke Slater, Ofenbach, Tram 11, Filatov & Karas, Edo Maajka & Bend and many more.
+The headlining acts for Sea Star 2018 included Dimitri Vegas & Like Mike, Hurts, Robin Schulz and Paul Van Dyk as well as Luke Slater, Ofenbach, Tram 11, Filatov & Karas and Edo Maajka & Bend.

 Sea Star festival presented a combination of various live and electronic acts, ranging from famous house and pop acts to trance music.

-Disciples have cancelled their performance prior to the festival.
+Disciples have canceled their performance prior to the festival.
 Instead, they have performed at the 2018 edition of the EXIT Festival.

 Sea Star is one of the six festivals of EXIT Freedom 2018.
 Besides Sea Star, EXIT Freedom includes six more music festivals – Festival 84 in Bosnia and Herzegovina on 15–18 March 2018, Revolution Festival in Romania on 31 May–2 June 2018, EXIT Festival in Serbia on 12–15 July 2018, Sea Dance Festival in Montenegro on 30 August–1 September and No Sleep Festival in Serbia on 15–18 November 2018.

 Sea Star 2019

 Sea Star Festival 2019 took place 24–25 May 2019.
 It was attended by 40,000 people.

-The headlining acts for Sea Star 2019 included Wu-Tang Clan, Sven Väth and many more.
+The headlining acts for Sea Star 2019 included Wu-Tang Clan, and Sven Väth.

 Sea Star Festival 2019 presented a combination of various live and electronic acts, ranging from famous hip hop acts to techno and house music.

 Sea Star was the first of the five festivals of EXIT Tribe 2019.
 Besides Sea Star, EXIT Tribe included four more music festivals – EXIT Festival in Serbia on 4–7 July 2019, Revolution Festival in Romania on 8–10 August 2019, Sea Dance Festival in Montenegro from 31 August to 1 September 2019 and No Sleep Festival in Serbia from 8–9 November 2019.